 Various measures can be put in place to curb the issue of college enrollment decline in America.
 Here are some of the steps that have been and are currently being practiced to salvage the situation.

 Increasing Student Academic Profile

-A good number of colleges try to raise their academic credentials, thereby attracting more qualified students having better SAT/ACT scores and GPA.
+A good number of colleges try to raise their academic credentials, thereby attracting more qualified students having better SAT/ACT scores and GPAs.
 The ultimate aim is to compete with more selective schools with a built-in residential base of scholars.
 However, amassing a substantial number of such students on campus to make up an active network always poses a significant problem.